 I swear I’m not a crazy scientist

 With two degrees, BSc Forensic Investigation and an MSc Fire & Major Incident Response, you’d think I’d be in a white coat (not the kind with buckles and extra-long sleeves) and analysing some sample or other wouldn’t you?
 Maybe even writing clever new detective novels?
 But alas, it wasn’t to be.
-Leaving university during a recession does not make for easy job hunting, you have to compete against your friends and people more qualified than you and people with more experience.
+Leaving university during a recession does not make for easy job hunting, you have to compete against your friends and people with more experience.
 So I figured, whilst I looked for that elusive job I’d start writing, putting some of those interesting blood splatter analysis, fire behaviour, & DNA things I’d learnt to good use.
 Just not in detective novels.

 K.T.
 McQueen became an extension of Kate Trinity (fantasy) when I was approached by an Indie publisher.
 It was suggested that a male sounding name would be better for a horror author and so K.T.
 (Kate Trinity) McQueen was born created.